valmapaura/ml-category-recommender/README.md

 ## Updating User Features

 In an e-commerce app, it's important to keep track of a user's preferences and interests in different product categories.
-To achieve this the user's features are updated whenever a product is viewed, such as adding it to their cart, or making a purchase.
+To achieve this the user's features are updated whenever a product is viewed, added to cart, or purchased.

 In the `user.service.ts` I define the `updateUserFeatures` function shown below it uses Firebase Cloud Firestore.
 You can also find the `userProfile` Interface with the 97 features.